skymoore/vibe-zsh/README.md

 ## Features

 - 🧠 **Natural language to commands** - Just describe what you want
+- 🖥️ **OS-aware generation** - Commands that work on YOUR system (macOS/Linux/Windows)
 - ⚡ **Lightning fast** - Cached responses are 100-400x faster
+- 🎬 **Streaming output** - Typewriter effect with progress indicators
-- 🔌 **Universal compatibility** - Works with Ollama, OpenAI, Claude, and more
+- 🔌 **Universal compatibility** - Works with Ollama, LM Studio, OpenAI, Claude, and more
 - 🛡️ **Safe by default** - Preview commands before execution
 - 📚 **Learn while you work** - Inline explanations for every command
 - 🎯 **Zero dependencies** - Single compiled binary